Thursday, September 4, 2025

 Gillian Lionberger

 Gillian Lionberger studies in the heart of her Appalachian culture at Hollins University’s MFA program.
-Her inspiration for little objects that lovely-clutter hearts, tapping into the concreteness of languages, and coffee spreads across both prose, poetry, and non-fiction.
-She also enjoys fencing, Persona games, and playing with her two dogs.
+Her inspiration for little objects that clutter hearts, tapping into the concreteness of languages, and coffee spreads across both prose, poetry, and non-fiction.
+She also enjoys fencing, playing Persona games, and spending time with her two dogs.

 Gregg Norman